 Timing is seriously everything.
 It’s a given I needed an Amber Ale in my life and it just so happens everything went to shit with my current roommate right when Amber needed a place to live in Sarasota.
 Thanks to the all-knowing book (Facebook) we found each other.
 After Facetiming for an hour, it was a done deal.

 A surprise birthday party for my 25th, lovingly put together by my best friends and sister

 I was SERIOUSLY surprised by this party, and it just happened to be the night before my final checkout dive for the Open Water Scuba Certification.
-Moriah, Jaymie and I planned on having dinner for my birthday, so I didn’t eat beforehand. when Jaymie said Moriah wanted us to come up to her apartment for a minute when we arrived to pick her up, I didn’t think anything of it.
-When we opened the door and it was dark and everyone said “SURPRISE” as the light came on, my first instinct was to wrap my arms around myself I was so shocked and then…inevitably cry 🙄.
+Moriah, Jaymie and I planned on having dinner for my birthday, so I didn’t eat beforehand.
+When Jaymie said Moriah wanted us to come up to her apartment for a minute when we arrived to pick her up, I didn’t think anything of it.
+We opened the door and it was dark and everyone said “SURPRISE” as the light came on.
+My first instinct was to wrap my arms around myself I was so shocked and then…inevitably cry ?.